 We recommend arriving at least one day before the start of the programme.
 We will arrange private car transfers from Tbilisi to Stepantsminda and back for all participants.

 Meet with a guide in Tbilisi and leave for Stepantsminda.
 We can stop to eat khinkali (Georgian dumplings) at a restaurant in Pasanauri, do a little sightseeing en route, and take a few pictures of landscapes along the scenic Georgian Military Road.
-Upon arrival in Stepantsminda, we check into a guest house and get some rest.
+Upon arrival in Stepantsminda, we check into a hotel and get some rest.
 The guide will help you to pack up your backpack later that day (and you can also drop casual clothes and stuff you don't need for climbing in the guest house).

 We take a private transfer to the Gergeti Trinity Church (2,170 m) and hike to 3,014 m.
 Set up a camp, have lunch and get some rest.
 We can also go hiking for better acclimatization.